Vibration-Testing/vibrationtesting/readme.rst

 ..  #:target: https://coveralls.io/r/vibrationtoolbox/vibration_toolbox

-Joseph C. Slater and Raphael Timbó
+Joseph C. Slater

-This is the software repository for the Vibration Toolbox, not the `online manual <http://vibrationtoolbox.github.io/vibration_toolbox/>`_.
+This is the software repository for the Vibration Toolbox, not the `online manual <http://Vibration-Testing.github.io/vibrationtesting/>`_.

-Welcome to `Engineering Vibration Toolbox <http://vibrationtoolbox.github.io/vibration_toolbox/>`_.
+Welcome to `Vibration Testing <http://Vibration-Testing.github.io/vibrationtesting/>`_.
-Originally written for `Matlab <http://www.mathworks.com>`_\®, this `Python <http://python.org>`_ version is a completely new design build for modern education.
-This is an *educational* set of codes intended primarily for demonstration of concepts.
+Originally written for `Matlab <http://www.mathworks.com>`_\®, this `Python <http://python.org>`_ version is a completely new design build for modern applications.
+This is an *applied* set of codes intended primarily for researchers that accompanies the text by the author (unpublished).
 You may find them useful for application, but that isn't the intent.
-If you have professional-level needs please `contact the authors <mailto:joseph.c.slater@gmail.com>`_.

-For more information, please see the `documentation for the Python version <http://vibrationtoolbox.github.io/vibration_toolbox/>`_ but please excuse that it is all still under development.
+For more information, please see the `documentation for the Python version <http://Vibration-Testing.github.io/vibrationtesting/>`_ but please excuse that it is all still under development.
 Such documentation has never existed for the other ports of the toolbox so this is taking some time.
 We don't need feedback at this time, but we will take assistance in improving documentation and code. *Please* clone the repository and support use by submitting pull requests fixing typos and clarifying documentation.

 Installation